princyiakov/Metaheuristics/F2_Schwefel’s Problem/README.md

 ### Algorithm

 The function is 1.
 Convex 2.
 Quadratic 3.
-Unique Minimum I chose BFGS Method from the Scipy Package for this function .
+Unique Minimum I chose 'Nelder-Mead' Method from the Scipy Package for this function .

 ### Dimension d = 50